Amortized Bayesian Mixture Models: Methods

 which would imply a different network architecture.
 Specifically, a classification network would need to predict mixture membership based on the (1) local and (2) global summary networks,

 which requires conditioning the classification network on the entire data set, as opposed to conditioning it on the parameters.

 The mixture probability distribution $p(\{z_i\} \mid \{y_i\})$ by definition marginalizes out the parameter values, i.e., provides only the expectation of the probability distribution with respect to the parameter values, $p(\{z_i\} \mid \{y_i\}) = \mathbb{E}_{\theta \mid y}\big(p(\{z_i\} \mid \{y_i\}, \theta)\big)$.
-In principle, estimating the distribution of $\{z_i\}$ on its own would also be suitable for application when parameter posteriors are not of interest, only mixture membership classification is.
-However, within the statistical modeling literature, this is rarely the case; at minimum, parameter posteriors are used to check model fit or misspecification.
-Other applications of mixture models involve more detailed analysis of the joint probability distribution of $\theta$ and $\{z_i\}$.
+In principle, estimating the distribution of $\{z_i\}$ on its own would also be suitable for applications when parameter posteriors are not of interest, only mixture membership classification is.
+A notable example are Bayesian non-parametric mixtures with infinite number of components, where clustering of the data is the main focus of inference \citep[see][]{miller2018mixture}.
+Other applications of mixture models typically involve more detailed analysis of the joint probability distribution of $\theta$ and $\{z_i\}$.
+At minimum, parameter posteriors are used to check model fit or misspecification.

 To estimate the joint distribution using the alternative factorization, the parameter posterior network would have to be informed by both the data and the latent indicators.
 One way how to achieve this is to introduce an additional global summary network $h_\xi$ that would learn embeddings of the concatenation of the local summary embeddings and the latent indicators,